Nicholasleo/EntityFramework.Docs/entity-framework/core/miscellaneous/testing/index.md

 In this case using the in-memory database is appropriate because the test is not dependent on database behavior.
 Just don't do this to test actual database queries or updates.

-See [Testing with the in-memory provider](xref:core/miscellaneous/testing/in-memory) for EF Core specific guidance on using the in-memory database for unit testing.
+The [EF Core testing sample](xref:core/miscellaneous/testing/testing-sample) demonstrates tests using the EF in-memory database, as well as SQL Server and SQLite.